yaleh/chatgpt-vscode/README.md

 After completing these steps, the extension should be ready to use.

+## API Modes

+Currently, there are two modes for accessing the API: "ChatGPTAPI" and "ChatGPTUnofficialProxyAPI".
-### Obtaining API key
+### ChatGPTAPI

-To use this extension, you will need an API key from OpenAI.
+To use this extension, you will need an `API key` from OpenAI.
 To obtain one, follow these steps:

 1. Go to [OpenAI's website](https://platform.openai.com/account/api-keys).
 If you don't have an account, you will need to create one or sign up using your Google or Microsoft account.
 2. Click on the `Create new secret key` button.
 3. Copy the key and paste it into the `API Key` field in the extension settings.

+### ChatGPTUnofficialProxyAPI

+To use the ChatGPTUnofficialProxyAPI, you need an OpenAI access token from the ChatGPT web app.
+You can obtain the access token in either of two ways:

+* Use acheong08/OpenAIAuth, which is a Python script to automatically log in and get an access token.
+This method works only with email and password accounts; it does not support accounts where you authenticate via Microsoft or Google.
+* Manually get an access token by logging in to the ChatGPT web app and opening https://chat.openai.com/api/auth/session, which will return a JSON object containing your access token string.

+Access tokens last for approximately eight hours.

-### Building from source (not applicable for VSCode marketplace version)
+## Building from source (not applicable for VSCode marketplace version)

 To build the extension from source, clone the repository and run `npm install` to install the dependencies.
 You have to change some code in `chatgpt` module because VSCode runtime does not support `fetch`.
 Open `node_modules/chatgpt/dist/index.js` and add the following code at the top of the file: